Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

 >**Note**: To access the dashboard and report you will have to sign in on the phone as the same user.

 7. Navigate and explore reports and dashboards on a mobile device.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Exercise 4: Embed Power BI report